LSE-ME204/me204-2024-project-chodani/docs/index.md

 ## Acknowledgements

-I would like to thank Mert Tarim for being ....
+I would like to thank my teammate Mert Tarim for being an awesome teammate.

----

-For more detailed analysis, data visualizations, and updates, please follow my GitHub page.

-Thank you for your interest in my bread price analysis at Waitrose Supermarket.
+## Generative AI Acknowledgement

+This assignment was completed with the assistance of ChatGPT.

+More specifically, I usedd it in the following ways:

+- When I was trying to read from the SQL webpages I have created and trying to merge those pages in a single dataframe, I had some problems with the syntax.
+I have used ChatGPT to correct the syntax of my code for reading from the database.